 The horizontal axis of Fig.~\ref{fig:opt-cublond} shows the number of computing nodes, ranging from one to 16.
 Each computing node contains either 20 cores or one GPU platform.
 From left to right, the four bars in every group of bars correspond to the measured speedup against BLonD\texttt{++} of: a) HBLonD, b) HBLonD using reduced (32-bit instead of 64-bit) arithmetic precision, c) CuBLonD, and d) CuBLonD using reduced (32-bit instead of 64-bit) arithmetic precision.
 As we can see, HBLonD can effectively combine multiple computing nodes to run a single BLonD simulation, demonstrating speedups ranging from 10$\times$ up-to 17$\times$ compared to the previous, single-node implementation of BLonD.
 Furthermore, CuBLonD using GPUs to accelerate the calculation of the most time-consuming regions, achieves speedups that range from 46x up to 78x compared to BLonD\texttt{++}.

-While CuBLonD is currently a separate project, all the associated development is planed to be merged soon in the main BLonD code and repository.
+Presently CuBLonD is distributed together with the main BLonD code.
 To conclude, BLonD is an all-round optimized simulator, that adopts state-of-art high performance computing standards, and is capable of effectively utilizing the compute resources of multiple processors and GPU cards.